MayoCalc / Blog / Tech

 Breaking Through Speed Plateaus

 Most typists hit plateaus at around 50, 70, and 90 WPM.
-Here is what typically causes each one and how to push through.
+Here's what typically causes each one and how to push through.

 The 50 WPM Plateau